 Our Advice: start reviewing what contracts you have in place.

-This article was written by Claire Berry, an Employment Lawyer at Price Bailey Legal Services.
-If you are unclear on any of the upcoming changes or any of the potential changes that are on the horizon, Price Bailey Legal Services is well placed and highly experienced to provide you or your business with advice and assistance on any of the issues covered in this update.
+This article was written by Claire Berry, an Employment Solicitor at Price Bailey If you are unclear on any of the upcoming changes or any of the potential changes that are on the horizon, Price Bailey is well placed and highly experienced to provide you or your business with advice and assistance on any of the issues covered in this update.
 Please get in contact with the team if you would benefit from a discussion of the next steps for your business.
 If you have any questions or require any assistance, you can contact Claire and the employment team on the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.